Warning from Space

-Warning from Space (宇宙人東京に現わる, Uchūjin Tōkyō ni arawaru) is a 1956 Japanese tokusatsu science fiction film directed by Koji Shima.
-Produced and distributed by Daiei Film, it was the first Japanese science fiction film to be produced in color and predates Daiei's most iconic tokusatsu characters, Gamera and Daimajin.
-In the film's plot, starfish-like aliens disguised as humans travel to Earth to warn of the imminent collision of a rogue planet and Earth.
+Warning from Space (宇宙人東京に現わる, Uchūjin Tōkyō ni arawaru) is a 1956 Japanese science fiction film directed by Koji Shima.
+It was written by Hideo Oguni based on Gentaro Nakajima's novel.
+In the tokusatsu film's plot, starfish-like aliens "Pairan" (パイラ人, Pairajin) (Note: Alternatively as "Pairan Seijin" (パイラ星人, Paira Seijin).) disguised as humans travel to Earth to warn of the imminent collision of a rogue planet and Earth.
 As the planet rapidly accelerates toward Earth, a nuclear device is created at the last minute and destroys the approaching world.

+Produced and distributed by Daiei Film under Masaichi Nagata, it was the first colored Japanese science fiction film, and was also the nation's first full-scaled science fiction film to feature an extraterrestrial race.
+The film is also known for its influences on Stanley Kubrick who subsequently directed 2001: A Space Odyssey (1968), and also predates Daiei's most iconic tokusatsu characters, Gamera and Daimajin.
+Its special effects director was Toru Matoba, a notable figure among the tokusatsu genre who contributed in Ultraman-related contents (Note: Ultra Q, Ultraman, Ultraseven, Kaiju Booska, Ultraman: Great Monster Decisive Battle, and Kaiki Daisakusen.) and Spectreman after the 1956 film, and the prominent avant-garde artist Tarō Okamoto was Pairan's designer.

 Plot

 A small ship travels to a rotating space station.
-Aboard the station, a group of starfish-like beings called Pairan discuss how to warn humans of an impending disaster, deciding on contacting Japanese scientist Dr. Kumara.
+Aboard the station, a group of starfish-like aliens called Pairans discuss how to warn humans of an impending disaster, deciding on contacting Japanese scientist Dr. Komura.
 Meanwhile, flying saucers are spotted over the skies of Tokyo, baffling scientists.
-A journalist tries to get a statement from Dr. Kumara about the sightings, but Kumara replies that there is not enough evidence to formulate a hypothesis.
+A journalist tries to get a statement from Dr. Komura about the sightings, but Komura replies that there is not enough evidence to formulate a hypothesis.
 At an observatory, Professor Isobe spots an object in his telescope apparently releasing smaller objects.

 Isobe discusses his findings with Kumara and a physician, Dr. Matsuda, who believes they should get photographs via a rocket.
 The photographs they retrieve, however, turn out to be unclear, though they deduce the object has a high energy output.
 In the meantime, the extraterrestrials have been unsuccessfully attempting to contact humans.
 They begin appearing in lakes and rivers, frightening local fishermen and sailors.
 One of the aliens manages to secure a photo of Hikari Aozora, a famous Japanese entertainer.
 Their plan is for one of the aliens to mutate into the form of Aozora.
 Back aboard the space station, one of the Pairan leaders, Ginko, volunteers herself.
 Her starfish form is slowly mutated into a human form.